Safely pack away the tree, lights, baubles and more

-When the leftover turkey has finally been eaten and your Christmas jumper is once again at the back of the wardrobe, you know that Christmas is over and it's time to pack away the decorations.
+When the leftover turkey has been eaten and your Christmas jumper is once again at the back of the wardrobe, you know that Christmas is over and it's time to pack away the decorations.

 While this will never be as joyful as putting them up, packing away the decorations doesn't have to be the worst job in the world.
-With our clever storage solutions and some quick tips, it'll be done in no time at all and be neatly packed away, ready for Christmas 2017.
+With our clever storage solutions and some quick tips, it'll be done in no time at all and be neatly packed away, ready for Christmas 2018.

 Tools & materials required

 - Artificial Christmas tree storage box or bag – we offer three storage options designed especially to safely protect your artificial Christmas tree for next year.
 These include two bags that can both fit 8 foot (ft) tall trees – one with wheels for easier transport – and a transparent plastic box.

 - Christmas Light Storage Set – this festive red bag includes plastic handles for string lights to be wrapped around

 - Christmas decorations storage bag or box – the box features insert trays, while the bag has fabric compartments – both designed to safely store delicate decorations and baubles

 - Plastic storage boxes - choose from a range of sizes and colours